s106062339/DM_case1/README.md

 We have prepared the data in ./Case Presentation 1 Data.

-Under the folder, there are 3 sub-folder (Train_Textual, Test_Intuitive, Validation) which contain 400, 400, 50 Electronic medical records.
+Under the folder, there are 3 sub-folder (Train_Textual, Test_Intuitive, Validation) which contain 400, 400, 50 Electronic medical records respectively.

-We've mentioned that the label of train data is Textual-based.
+We've mentioned that the label of training data is Textual-based.
 That is, you can find some keyword(obese, obesity...) in the EMR.

-The test data is Intuitive-based.
+The testing data is Intuitive-based.
 Although there is not obvious keyword in the EMR, there's still a label given by medical expert.

 Our pipeline
 ---